Tej-as1/Medical_Image_Classification_OpenCode/README.md

 An image binary classification task to assign labels to a given image as '0' (Normal) and '1' (Infected)

-Trained a CNN Model with ROC-AUC Score of 0.955.
+Trained a CNN Model with ROC-AUC Score of 0.97 on the test data.